Ohio gambling regulator halts betting on Alabama baseball

 “We are continuing to look into the matter,” Ohio’s commission spokesperson Jessica Franks said Tuesday.

 ESPN reported that Las-Vegas based U.S. Integrity sent out an alert to sportsbooks warning of “suspicious wagering activity” involving Friday night’s Alabama-LSU game.

-Alabama scored five runs in the ninth inning of an 8-6 loss on Friday night.
-LSU was ranked No. 1 in the major college baseball polls while Alabama was unranked.
+Alabama scored five runs in the ninth inning of an 8-6 loss on LSU, which was ranked No. 1 in the major college baseball polls while Alabama was unranked.

 Officials with U.S. Integrity, LSU and Alabama did not immediately respond to requests for comment on Tuesday.
+The NCAA said in a statement it was aware of the situation and “actively gathering additional information.”

+NCAA rules bar athletes and athletic employees from betting on games “and from providing information to individuals involved in or associated with any type of sports wagering activities concerning intercollegiate, amateur or professional athletics competition.”

 U.S. Integrity monitors “data to see if discrepancies coincide with notable player or coaching events, reveal officiating abnormalities, or are indicative of the misuse of insider information,” according to its website.